-Contributions to Self-Employed Retirement Plans Deduction
+Exclusions for Self-Employed Retirement Plans

 Self-employed persons are allowed a limited deduction when computing adjusted gross income for contributions to a self-employed retirement plan.
 Income generated by these contributions is also excluded from taxation until the assets are withdrawn.